inaimathi/langnostic/resources/posts/making-llms-do-what-you-want-to-your-files.md

 ## Next Steps

 This is step one.
 Or I guess if you count [my local editor bindings](https://github.com/inaimathi/machine-setup/blob/master/emacs/aidev.el), step two?
-The end goal is a machine that can make _most_ of the edits that I'd want it to make pretty autonomously given a system spec.
-I think I'm within striking distance of putting together something that produces working output in most situations that takes minimal cleanup from me.
-The cursory experimentation I've been running so far tells me that as long as you keep the prompts sufficiently on-point, you get decent results.
-You can't load it up with a _huge_ codebase and expect it to go well, but you can do reasonably well.
-I think there's a few more clever things I can do to reduce scope down to just the bits that are necessary for the current edit and then go through it piece-wise, but given that we're still not clear of the performance asymptote, maybe I just say "fuck it" and wait for effective context window size to grow a bit more?
+The end goal is a machine that can make _most_ of the edits that I'd want it to make as close to autonomously as possible, given a system spec.
+I think I'm within striking distance of putting together something that produces working output in most situations that takes minimal human cleanup.
+The cursory experimentation I've been running so far tells me that as long as you keep the prompts sufficiently on-point and the codebases svelte, you get decent results.
+You can't load it up with a _huge_ repo and expect good results, but you can do reasonably well otherwise.

+I think there's a few more clever things I can do to reduce scope down to just the bits that are necessary for the current edit and then go through it piece-wise, but given that we're still relatively far from the performance asymptote, maybe I just say "fuck it" and wait for effective context window size to grow a bit more?
 Maybe I start coding in a way that emphasizes small modules even more than I have been already?
 There's definitely solutions to hand, I just need to decide which one I want and tune.

 I'm _much less_ hopeful about non-coding tasks.
-It's been relatively simple to have this system generate working Python and Clojure, but it consistently fails to impress me when I try to get it to write a blog post in my "voice" from notes.
+It's been relatively simple to have this system generate working Python, Clojure and Docker/Kube, but it consistently fails to impress me when I try to get it to write a blog post in my "voice" from notes.
 I'm definitely not posting machine-generated prose here without telling you in advance that it's what I'm doing, but at current levels, I think you'd spot it even if I didn't.

 As always, I'll let you know how it goes, and I'll probably have a few demos of what I'm doing with it.